-⑪That kind of collaboration created a strong network between the Pakistani disability movement and the Japanese disability movement.
-Not only Milestone but many other organizations are also influenced by the Japanese disability movement.
-In Pakistan, we found that CBR and IL were working in different directions, and then we realized there is no need of competition.
-The destination is the same.
-We are using different ways.
-The destination is the independent living of persons with disabilities.
+This kind of collaboration created a strong network between the Pakistani and the Japanese disability movements.
+Not only Milestone but also many other organizations are influenced by the Japanese disability movement.
+In Pakistan, we found that CBR and IL were working in different directions, and then we realized that there is no need for competition.
+The destination is the same; we are just using different ways.
+The destination is independent living for persons with disabilities.

 In Pakistan, we have a CBID network, as Ms. Nagata mentioned.
-This network is not creating the new philosophy but the collaboration to each other, and to share the resources and reserves and technologies as well.
-That created a huge harmony in the Pakistani disability movement.
-Now the Pakistani disability movement is moving smoothly towards the rights-based law, Pakistan Disability Act, which is in the process, and hopefully, this year, we will have the law in Pakistan.
+This network is not creating a new philosophy, but a collaboration with each other, sharing resources and reserves and technologies as well.
+This has created a huge harmony in the Pakistani disability movement.
+Now the Pakistani disability movement is moving smoothly towards a rights-based law, the Pakistan Disability Act, which is in process, and hopefully, this year, we will have that law in Pakistan.
 Now I would like to share with you a short video about Milestone activities.

-SL Shafiq> 4, 5, 6
+(Slide 4-6)

 (Video Show)

-⑫Whatever we have is because of the network between Milestone and the Pakistani disability movement and the Japanese disability movement.
+Whatever we have is because of networking between the Milestone and the Pakistani disability movements and the Japanese disability movement.
 We know our educational standards are lower and we have fewer health facilities.
 Human capital is very important if a nation wants to rise.
-We want to utilize our youth population.
-What we need is education, training, resources, and dreams – what we’ve got from the Japanese disability movement.
+We want to utilize our youthful population.
+What we need is education, training, resources, and dreams, which we have got from the Japanese disability movement.
 Thank you very much.
+(Slide 7)

-Ms. Kuroda: ⑬Mr.
-Shafiq talked about networking, and I realized once again that to have a common goal is very important.
-The goal is the independent living of persons with disabilities.
-We also saw various activities of Milestone, and the starting point for all of this was the Duskin training program.
-Next, we’d like to hear from Mr. Kadota, president of Mainstream Association.
-Mr. Kadota accepted Mr. Shafiq as a trainee from 2001 to 2002 and still keeps supporting him after the training is finished.
-Mr. Kadota doesn’t use the word “support” but rather he says he has been working together with friends in Asia.
+Kuroda/ Mr. Shafiq talked about networking, and I realized once again that having a common goal is very important.
+That goal is independent living for persons with disabilities.
+We also saw the various activities of Milestone, and the starting point for all of this was the Duskin training program.
+Next, we would like to hear from Mr. Kadota, president of the Mainstream Association.
+Mr. Kadota accepted Mr. Shafiq as a trainee from 2001 to 2002 and still keeps supporting him after the training has finished.
+Mr. Kadota does not use the word “support”, but rather he says he has been working together with friends in Asia.

-Mr. Kadota: ⑭We operate an independent living center called Mainstream Association in Nishinomiya City.
-In 2003, we were going to help establish an independent living center in Asia, and it all started in Pakistan.
-First, around December 2001, JSRPD (Japanese Society for Rehabilitation of Persons with Disabilities) asked us to accept some trainee.
-Mainstream Association does not accept trainees for sporadic short-term training of one to two weeks.
+Kadota/ We operate an independent living center called the Mainstream Association in Nishinomiya City.
+In 2003, we aimed to help establish an independent living center in Asia, and it all started in Pakistan.
+First, around December 2001, JSRPD (Japanese Society for Rehabilitation of Persons with Disabilities) asked us to accept some trainees.
+Mainstream Association does not accept trainees for sporadic short-term training of only one to two weeks.
 The reason is that we think it important to create a human relationship.
-If it is just to give lectures in a teacher-student style, reading books will be enough.
-But our approach is: in the beginning, we go out just to play and play and enjoy ourselves together so we can become well-acquainted with each other and friends; and then about a month later, training starts.
+If it is just to give lectures in a teacher-student style, reading books would be enough.
+But our approach is: In the beginning, we go out just to play and to enjoy ourselves together, so we can become well-acquainted with each other as friends; then about a month later, training starts.
 And we accepted Mr. Shafiq from Pakistan.
 But maybe he was too serious.
 One month later he left Mainstream Association, saying, “There’s a ghost in the room of this independent living center!”
 We felt it was unfortunate that he had left, but later we decided to talk again in May.
 By that time, he had become interested in independent living centers.
-I think, perhaps some other centers skillfully made him get interested in the centers.
+I think, perhaps some other centers skillfully got him interested in the centers.
 Not us.
-Anyway, he said he wanted to start an independent living center, and asked me to visit Pakistan.
+Anyway, he said he wanted to start an independent living center and asked me to visit Pakistan.
 Our talk this time ended with an ambiguous promise.